Chapter 1: How To Set A Strategy

 The budgets can be divided based on:

-3. Flexible Budget: Budget at present capacity level.
+- Flexible Budget: Budget at the present capacity level.

-4. Operational Budget: Budget required executing day to day operations.
+- Operational Budget: The budget required for executing day-to-day operations.

 Project schedule:

 Schedules are important for any project undertaken.
 Schedules give a timeline to follow and give a time bucket to the team members on the basis on which they can define their tasks and responsibilities.
-To ensure the success of the project, realistic time frames should be set, resources assigned to the project should be as per the skills required.
+To ensure the success of the project, realistic time frames should be set, and resources assigned to the project should be based on the skills required.
 Schedules list down milestones achieved, deliverables, risks, and timeline required to complete tasks assigned.
-A properly defined project schedule ensures a smooth working and makes people accountable which in turn ensure that things get completed on time.
+A properly defined project schedule ensures smooth working and makes people accountable, which in turn ensures that things get completed on time.

 Chapter 4: Identifying Strategic Risks

 Strategic risks are crucial yet often overlooked when it comes to overall management.
-This risk comes on the surface when any company fails to foresee the requirement of market needs and plan on how to meet them.
+This risk comes to the surface when any company fails to foresee the requirements of market needs and plan on how to meet them.

 Identifying the risks: